RLJLW/rljlw/README.md

 ## I'm currently working on:

- - Work for my clients :)
+ - Work for clients
+ - Investigating hosting company capabilities for websites and applications.
  - Learning Web3 and Blockchain related technologies
  - Developing hyperspectral analysis software using NASA EMIT files.
  - Doing research on locations with high levels of oil and water pollution that could be analyzed using remote sensing.